 A popular tournament

-When they set foot in Rabat, the proettes of the Ladies European Tour will at last find one of their favorite tournaments of the season.
+When they set foot in Rabat, the proettes of the Ladies European Tour found at last one of their favorite tournaments of the season.
 Since 2019, the Lalla Meryem Cup, created in 1993 by His Late Majesty King Hassan II, has been put on hold like most tournaments around the world due to the Covid 19 pandemic.

 Lalla Meryem Cup has a special place in the champions’ heart.
 There are several reasons for this.
 First, it is the permanence of the site.
 This tournament is historically rooted in Rabat, although it was relocated in Mohammedia and Agadir during the upgrading of Royal Golf Dar Es Salam courses.
 This tournament is indeed inextricably linked to Hassan II Trophy as they share the same time and place- a mixing that makes it a particular tournament.
 As evidence of its relevance, this concept is now duplicated in Australia and Sweden.
 Like Hassan II Trophy, Lalla Meryem Cup knew how to evolve, in tune with professional golf, from an exhibition of a dozen players to an event that brings together a hundred with the cut cleaver after two rounds.